brherr/fetch-fido/README.md

    npm run dev
    ```

-5. Open [http://localhost:3000](http://localhost:5173) in your browser to see the application.
+5. Open [http://localhost:5173](http://localhost:5173) in your browser to see the application.

 ## 🔍 Features

 - Browse dogs available for adoption
-- Filter by breed, age, size, and more
+- Filter by breed, age, name, and more
+- Generate your perfect match
 - Responsive design works on mobile and desktop
 - Fast, modern web experience